Waking up to taking care of your health

 Path to Resilience

 a.
 Try to manage your time better.

 b.
-Prioritize what is important to you.
+Prioritise what is important to you.

 c.
-Work less and prioritize your workload.
+Work less and prioritise your workload.

 d.
 Avoid presenteeism at work.

 e.
 Take more breaks.

 f.
 Pursue the things you love: Go out more with friends; go to the gym; run; do yoga; make time for your hobbies.

 2. Be kinder to yourself: